Approval Seeking Behavior Is Holding You Back? Do This Instead

 You Have a Right to Take Up Space

 When you were a child, you may have got the messages that you were too much – too loud, too joyful, too energetic, too straightforward.

 So your protective side of the brain, the limbic system, took all these statements and tried to find a “fight, flight or freeze” solution to protect yourself from harm and avoid these commandments.

 So what did you do, unconsciously?
-You made yourself appear small.
+In your attempts to seek approval, you made yourself appear small

 You shrank down parts of yourself and tried to fit the image of what others said you should be.